Exploring the Alphabet of English Idioms: A Journey through ‘W’

 Justifications:

 This is an idiom because it figuratively means to work extremely hard, often to the point of exhaustion.
-The phrase "fingers to the bone" is not meant literally but is a metaphor for intense, exhausting labor.
+The idiom "fingers to the bone" is not meant literally but is a metaphor for intense, exhausting labor.

 Origin: